 Old Jewish Cemetery

 The Old Jewish Cemetery, located in the Josefov area—once the center of Prague’s Jewish community—is considered to be the oldest surviving Jewish cemetery in Europe.
 Today, it’s one of Prague’s most significant sights and a stop on most Jewish heritage tours.

 Jewish Prague Walking Tour

 With a guided walk through the Jewish Quarter and included admission to the cemetery and Jewish Museum, this tour provides a relatively comprehensive overview of Prague’s Jewish history.

 This is the tour for clients interested in visiting both the cemetery and the Old-New Synagogue.
-Plus, the morning and afternoon departure options make it easy to coordinate this tour with other activities.
+The convenient morning and afternoon departure options make it easy to coordinate this tour with other activities.

 Perfect for time-pressed clients, this tour includes a quick walk through the Jewish Quarter between visits to attractions in Old Town and Wenceslas Square.

 The dynamic city of Prague also has quite the culinary scene.
 While exploring the city it is not uncommon to stumble across a variety of traditional foods including chlebicky (an open-faced sandwich) or svickova.
 Don’t miss out on the many Czech microbreweries and Prague’s bar scene that can be explored both on foot or by metro.